camunda/camunda-docs-manual/content/reference/rest/history/detail/get-detail-query.md

 # Result

-A json array of historic detail objects.
+A JSON array of historic detail objects.
 Each historic detail object has the following properties:

 <table class="table table-striped">